-Instructors and Teaching Assistants in the Faculty of Social Science (main campus) may bring their multiple choice examination sheets to the Social Science Technology Services (SSTS) main office (SSC 1228) for scanning.
+Instructors and Teaching Assistants in the Faculty of Social Science may bring their multiple choice examination sheets to the Social Science Technology Services (SSTS) main office (SSC 1228) for scanning.
 This is a free service offered during regular office hours, providing 24 hour turn around* processing.
 This faculty based service is restricted to main campus Social Science courses.
-All others are directed to use the examination scanning services provided by ITS, located on the the first floor of the Support Services Building.
-There are three options for completing the Scantron Submissiont form:
+All others are directed to use the examination scanning services provided by the Registrar's Office, located in the Western Student Services Building in 2140.

 *Exams for classes of size 500 or more may take up to 48 hours.